 - OS environment: For Azure Function and Web App in-guest changes, Change Analysis currently only works with Windows environments, not Linux.

 - Web app deployment changes: Code deployment change information might not be available immediately in the Change Analysis tool.
 To view the latest changes in Change Analysis, select Refresh.

 - Function and Web App file changes: File changes take up to 30 minutes to display.

 - Function and Web App configuration changes: Due to the snapshot approach to configuration changes, timestamps of configuration changes could take up to 6 hours to display from when the change actually happened.

-- Web app deployment and configuration changes: Since these changes are collected by a site extension and stored on disk space owned by your application, data collection and storage is subject to your application's behavior.
+- Web app deployment and configuration changes: A site extension collects these changes and stores them on disk space owned by your application.
+Thus, data collection and storage is subject to your application's behavior.
 Check to see if a misbehaving application is affecting the results.

-- Snapshot retention for all changes: The Change Analysis data for resources is tracked by Azure Resource Graphs (ARG).
-ARG keeps snapshot history of tracked resources only for 14 days.
+- Snapshot retention for all changes: Azure Resource Graphs (ARG) tracks the Change Analysis data for resources.
+ARG only keeps snapshot history of tracked resources for 14 days.

 - Learn about enabling Change Analysis